SlowpenScience/OLD_slowpen.science.github.io/content/toolbox.md

 draft: false
 ---

-Here you can find some usefull tools we use, plan to use, or just find interesting in order to improve our practices.
-We value free and open tools/content in order to improve transparency, sharing, reproducibility, and replicability.
+Here you will find some useful tools we use, and some tools we find interesting in order to improve our scientific practices.
+We attach importance to free and open tools/content in order to increase transparency, sharing, reproducibility, and replicability of scientific data.

 ### Commit